 Jolene’s answer was to blow a large bubble and then pop it.
 She was at the table putting nail-polish on her long fingernails while chewing gum.
 Her dyed blonde hair was pulled back in a ponytail making her look younger than eighteen.
 Long dark lashes framed big, bright blue eyes which narrowed now as she glanced at her step-father.

 Darlene wasn’t convinced but, she just had to believe that they were going to be all right for the weekend.
 She knew that they didn’t particularly like each other.
 Jolene’s Dad died when she was three and until a year ago it was just the two of them.
 Then she met Mick at a friend’s barbecue and fell in love with him.
 He was a handsome man, tall, well built with jet black hair that covered the nape of his neck and he had the most amazing green eyes.
 He was in his mid-forties but looked at least ten years younger.

 They got married a couple of months after they met.
-Mick tried to be a good Dad to Jolene but she no part of it.
+Mick tried to be a good Dad to Jolene but she would have no part of it.
 In the beginning they were like cats and dogs with each other but now they seemed to tolerate each other, although the animosity was still there.
 She had misgivings about leaving them alone but she was glad for the break.

 The sound of a car horn, alerted her and galvanized her.
 “Loreen’s here,” she announced unnecessarily.
 “Well, you have enough food to last you until I come back on Sunday.”
 She went over to Jolene and hugged her.
 “You behave yourself, Missy.”